Garden Wedding Ceremonies – how to smash your own garden ceremony

 Although there appears to be a fairly set structure for a funeral service, you can actually spend the time in any way that you choose.
 Your Funeral Director may have a strong view that you need three pieces of music, a eulogy, tributes and some poems or readings to fit into the 30-minute timeslot allowed in most crematoria.
 But it doesn’t have to be that way.

 If there is just a few of you attending the service who knew the person well, you might want something more relaxed.
 This is where Conversational Funerals come in.
 The time you would normally spend in a ‘service’ is instead filled with chatting about the person, relaying some of your favourite anecdotes and memories.
-By sitting together in a (socially distanced) round or a horseshoe shape you’ll be inviting eye contact and encouraging conversation between you.
+By sitting together in a round or a horseshoe shape you’ll be inviting eye contact and encouraging conversation between you.

 You can choose to have a celebrant assist you with the service.
 They can manage the time and ask questions to get the conversation rolling if needed.
 Such as “What was Donna like a school?” or “I gather Donna was a real sun worshipper, where did she go on holiday?”.